rittermi/introtoprogramming/Final Project/ReadMe.md

 # Silk Road Ren'py
 #Summary
 # An online visual novel outlining a merchant's journey along the Silk Road in Ancient China.
-# Teachers can use this for students to have a visual and interactive account of certain historical aspects of the Silk Road.
+# Teachers can use this so students can have a visual and interactive account of certain historical aspects of the Silk Road.

 #Features
 #-Sentences/story display